 Foster cooperation with the private sector, research organizations, development banks, and other relevant governmental and non-governmental organizations.

-Integrate and coordinate Initiative activities with related activities and initiatives such as Climate and Clean Air Coalition, the United Nations Economic Commission for Europe’s Group of Experts on Coal Mine Methane, and others that may emerge in the future.
+Integrate and coordinate Initiative activities with related activities and initiatives such as the Climate and Clean Air Coalition, the United Nations Economic Commission for Europe, the Arctic Council, the International Energy Agency, the United Nations Environment Programme, the World Bank, and others that may emerge in the future.

 Work to improve scientific understanding in relation to the emissions estimates, abatement, recovery, and use of methane.

 Develop and implement action plans that outline a series of concrete activities and actions that directly support the core goals and functions of the Initiative.
 Action plans can be useful tools in advancing project implementation, facilitating investment, and creating appropriate policy frameworks that support methane abatement, recovery, and use.
+Promote and assist where feasible the inclusion of methane strategies in country-level planning.

-Communicate their progress and accomplishments in implementing action plans and undertaking other activities to support the Initiative’s goal.
+Communicate their progress and accomplishments in implementing action plans or national strategies that may include methane mitigation directly or indirectly and undertaking other activities to support the Initiative’s goal.

-Periodically assess the effectiveness of the Initiative’s efforts to achieve its goal.
+Periodically assess the effectiveness of the Initiative’s efforts in achieving its goal.

 Organization